 The Graduate Diploma in Applied Geophysics (Grad.
-Dip.) will be awarded on the successful completion of one year of fulltime study.
+Dip.) will be awarded on the successful completion of one year of full-time study.

-Hours per week for 2 !
-Sessions
+Hours per week for 2 Sessions Lec./Lab.

-Lec./Lab.
-Pvte.
-Study

-6.168G Potential and Systems Theory in Geophysics s 2 4
+6.168G Potential and Systems Theory in Geophysics 2

-6.841 Electronic Instrumentation .
-2 4
+6.841 Electronic Instrumentation 2

-29.441 Engineering Surveying .
-1 1 1 1/2

-10.331 Statistics† .
-1 1 2
+10.331 Statistics† 1 1

-25.111G Geology .
-4 3
+25.111G Geology 4

-25.321G Geophysics .
-6 12
+25.321G Geophysics

+29.441 Engineering Surveying

-17 1 26 1
+17

-† Students who have satisfactorily completed a statistics course equivalent to 10.331 may elect to take the statistics component of 10.061G in the Master of Engineering Science course in Electrical Engineering.
+[†] Students who have satisfactorily completed a statistics course equivalent to 10.331 may elect to take the statistics components of 10.061G in the Master of Engineering Science course in Electrical Engineering.